Copyright 1998-2021 by Phillip G. Sterrittemail Phillip G. Sterritt

 "With the addition of the parts listed below, this body can be used on C-3 cameras with serial number 10001 through 1740000.
 A special hinge with 4 holes on one half to fit the 14869 body assembly and 5 holes on the other will permit you to use the 5 hole back cover from very early models.

 "C-3 cameras with serial numbers lower than 64843 that have not already been converted to the 14905 Gear Train and 14860 Shutter will require a complete updating.
 The 14869 Body Assembly will not accept the early style gear train."(Top of page)

 |Latest with 'F-S' switch||2741C|

--- 32156C was reported from a reliable source.
-One anecdote suggests that Argus (or others) would remove the idler gear from C-2s or C-3s upon request for people who didn't like the coupled focusing, so this camera is most likely a modified C-2.
+-- 32156C was reported from a reliable source as having the features of a Model C. One anecdote suggests that Argus (or others) would remove the idler gear from C-2s or C-3s upon request for people who didn't like the coupled focusing, so this camera is most likely a modified C-2.

 |Earliest 'type 1' serial number||19747C|

 |Latest 'type 1' serial number||62258C|